johngorski/johngorski.github.io/_posts/2019-08-22-optionals.md

     .ifPresent(Doer::doNow);
 ```

-Saving that source of friction is reason enough to adopt the Optional version of the code when we can't stop getDoer() from having a nullable return type.
-It turns out that Optionals let us do even more than that.
+Saving that source of friction is reason enough to adopt the Optional version of the code when we can't stop `getDoer()` from having a nullable return type.
+It turns out that `Optional`s let us do even more than that.

 ## No longer Optional: Coping with emptiness